Slaughterhouse Rulez

-Slaughterhouse Rulez is a 2018 comedy horror film directed by Crispian Mills.
+Slaughterhouse Rulez is a 2018 British comedy horror film directed by Crispian Mills.
 Written by Mills and Henry Fitzherbert, the film's cast features Asa Butterfield, Finn Cole, Hermione Corfield, Michael Sheen, with Nick Frost and Simon Pegg.

-Slaughterhouse Rulez was released on 31 October 2018 in the United Kingdom and on 17 May 2019 in the United States.
+Slaughterhouse Rulez was released on 31 October 2018 in the United Kingdom and on 17 May 2019 in the United States and Canada.

 Plot

 After his father dies, Donald Wallace (Finn Cole), a teenager from a working-class family, enrolls in an exclusive public school called Slaughterhouse, where he struggles to fit in.
-The school houses a few secrets, such as the recent suicide of a pupil last term, mysterious disappearances, an overzealous house prefect who descends from a long line of war criminals, and an enigmatic new sinkhole, caused by the Headmaster’s (Michael Sheen) money-making scheme: fracking.
+The school houses a few secrets, such as the recent suicide of a pupil last term, mysterious disappearances, an overzealous house prefect who descends from a long line of war criminals, and an enigmatic new sinkhole, caused by the Headmaster's (Michael Sheen) money-making scheme: fracking.
 Aggressive subterranean creatures emerge from the sinkhole and start attacking members of the faculty.
 Wallace then rallies a group of pupils to fight the monsters.
 The film ends with the monsters' defeat, the explosion of the school, and the remaining students walking away.
 Meanwhile, the Headmaster's dog, and Meredith, who survived the attack, witness the school's destruction.